singerdmx/flutter-quill/CodeIntroduction.md

 - setCustomRules -&rarr; Could be extremely useful because we can edit the text editor each time something outstanding happens

 **/rules**
-- Seems to contain business logic for handling operations and delta modifications
+- Contain business logic for handling operations and delta modifications
   - PreserveLineStyleOnSplitRule - Preserves the style to the split line

 **node.dart**